LavanyaBanga/BridgeLabz-SIPP-Training-2026/README.md

 ## Progress Status

-The repository is regularly updated as new concepts, assignments, reviews, and coding challenges are completed during the training program.
+The repository is regularly updated as new concepts, assignments, reviews, and coding challenges are completed during the training program.*

----

-## Author

-**Lavanya Banga**

 * B.Tech Computer Science and Engineering
 * GitHub: [LavanyaBanga](https://github.com/LavanyaBanga)
 * Repository: [BridgeLabz-SIPP-Training-2026](https://github.com/LavanyaBanga/BridgeLabz-SIPP-Training-2026)

----

 ## Acknowledgement

 I would like to thank **BridgeLabz** and the mentors involved in the **SIPP Training 2026** program for providing structured learning resources, practical assignments, scenario-based exercises, and continuous guidance.

----

-## License

 This repository is created for educational and training purposes.